haganbt/PYLON-exporter/README.md

 }
 ```

-Nested requests automatically merge the result sets in to a single data set.
+Nested requests automatically merge the result sets in to a single output data set.

 ### Request Filters